kadirpekel/hack.io/README.md

 hack.io
 =======
-hack.io is a hook.io binding that helps you create your own hooks on the fly.
+hack.io is a hook.io tool written in coffeescript that helps you create and manage your own hooks on the fly.

 Install
 -------